 Affidavit for projects seeking allocation of TP Deliverability, including projects that have exercised the parking option, and eligible Energy Only projects.

 All affidavits shall be notarized.
-Each affidavit will be reviewed by the CAISO to ensure completeness and accuracy based on information available to the CAISO.
-If the CAISO determines that an affidavit is not acceptable it will be returned to the submitter for correction and resubmitted for further review.
+All affidavits will be reviewed by the CAISO to ensure completeness and accuracy based on information available to the CAISO.
+If the CAISO determines that an affidavit is not acceptable, it will be returned to the submitter for correction and resubmittal for further review.
 The CAISO and the Interconnection Customer shall work together to resolve any issue on a best efforts basis.

 Affidavit for Cluster 4 and Earlier Queued Projects